Moduli stacks of Higgs bundles on stable curves: Introduction

 \section{\textbf{Introduction}}

 It is well known that moduli stacks of vector bundles on nodal curves are not complete.
-Often their completions involve adding torsion free sheaves as points of the boundary.
-Because we want to use the mapping space techniques of shifted symplectic geometry, we instead adopt the alternative approach of completing the moduli by adding boundary points which are bundles on a bubbling of the node.
+Often, their completions involve adding torsion-free sheaves as points of the boundary.
+Because we want to use the mapping space techniques of shifted symplectic geometry, we adopt the alternative approach of completing the moduli by adding boundary points, which are bundles on a bubbling node.
 This approach goes back to the classical works of David Gieseker \cite{12} and Jun Li \cite{Li}.
-In our setting we will implement the approach by utilizing Jun Li's stack of expanded degenerations.
-This allows us to use only vector bundles as opposed to torsion-free coherent sheaves and apply techniques of shifted symplectic geometry \cite{PTVV} obtaining a relative symplectic structure on a complete moduli stack.
+We will implement the approach in our setting by utilizing Jun Li's stack of expanded degenerations.
+This allows us to use only vector bundles instead of coherent torsion-free sheaves and apply techniques of shifted symplectic geometry \cite{PTVV}, obtaining a relative symplectic structure on a complete moduli stack.
 We extend the Hitchin map to Higgs bundles on the bubbled curves parametrized by the stack of expanded degenerations and then use the completeness of this moduli stack to prove that our extended Hitchin map is complete.
+The derived moduli stack of Higgs bundles on a smooth curve $C$ has virtual dimension where $g$ is the genus of $C$, while the derived moduli stack of vector bundles (or any other Lagrangian in the derived moduli stack of the Higgs bundle) has a virtual dimension These moduli stacks are homotopically locally of finite presentation (see \cite[\S 2.2.6.3]{TV} and \cite{32a}), and so exhibit the "hidden smoothness" envisioned in the derived deformation theory.
+Given this, it is natural to study other geometric properties of these moduli.
+This article investigates the relative $0$-shifted symplectic structures in the total space of a degeneration of $C$ to a nodal curve.